 Prior to the opening rush, all players must have both feet behind the end lines.

-During the opening rush, all dodgeballs must be moved behind the attack line before being thrown across the center line.
+During the opening rush, all dodgeballs must be moved behind the attack line before being thrown

 The order in which the players come back into the game will be the order in which they were eliminated.
 For example, the first person out must be the first person back in.

-Either team may not possess all dodgeballs on its side for five (5) seconds or longer.
+Teams may not possess all dodgeballs on its side for five (5) seconds or longer.